Religion in Mexico: Protestantism

 About 11% of the population (6,160,000 people over the age of 5, according to the 2000 census, including Jehovah's Witnesses and Mormons who are usually considered to be non-Protestant and part of Restorationism or individual Christian branches) are Protestant, of whom Pentecostals and Charismatics (called Neo-Pentecostals in the census), are the largest group.
 The Anglican Communion is represented by the Anglican Church of Mexico.

 Protestantism is strongest where the Catholic Church and the Mexican state have little presence, and accounts for over 10% of the population in the four states that border heavily-Protestant Guatemala: Campeche, Chiapas, Quintana Roo, and Tabasco.
 It is also sizable in the Mexican states that border the U.S. State of Texas.
 Protestantism had been on the rise as it offers a less legalistic and hierarchical version of Christianity.
 But in some recent surveys like Latinobarometro, Protestantism in the whole country has dropped from nearly 10% to less than 5%, in counterpart, between 2010 and 2020, the Census recorder an increase from 8% to 11%, ARDA estimated 10.7% in 2015.

-Orthodoxy
+Eastern Orthodoxy

 There are some Mexicans practicing Eastern Orthodoxy in Mexico, mainly foreign-born people.
+The Orthodox Church in America has a diocese in Mexico established through mass conversions, as well as through immigration and missionary activity.
+The Greek Orthodox Church of Antioch also has a presence in Mexico, through its Antiochian Orthodox Archdiocese of Mexico, Venezuela, Central America and the Caribbean.